IngoKl/python-programming-for-linguists/README.md

 * The code (notebooks and scripts) is licensed under the [MIT License](https://github.com/IngoKl/python-programming-for-linguists/blob/main/LICENSE.md).
 * The slides, videos, and exercises are licensed under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license.

+### A Note on the HUM19UK Corpus by Fransina Stradling et al.

+In some exercises, this workshop relies on the wonderful [HUM19UK corpus](https://varieng.helsinki.fi/CoRD/corpora/HUM19UK/index.html) (Huddersfield, Utrecht, Middelburg Corpus of 19th Century Fiction) compiled by Fransina Stradling, Brian Walker, Dan McIntyre, Elliot Land, Hazel Price, and Michael Burke.

+Unfortunately, the corpus website (linguisticsathuddersfield.com) cannot be reached anymore, and access to the corpus has become harder for the moment.
+Hence, for now, and in the spirit of their original licensing, I have made the data available through one of my servers and updated the [download script](https://github.com/IngoKl/python-programming-for-linguists/blob/main/2020/data/download_hum19uk.sh) accordingly.